When is it?

 Where is it?

 Sessions take place at Bloxwich, and Oak Park Active Living Centres, Pelsall Common, Walsall Arboretum, Palfrey park and Willenhall Memorial park.

 We all run for our own enjoyment.
 Please come along and join in whatever your pace!
 We have runners who haven't run for 30 years start and complete the programme and are now running 5km regularly to benefit their physical and mental wellbeing.

 Please follow our local group for further information on our runs and how to sign up.

-The council has a number of sites available throughout the borough for anglers.
+We have a number of sites available throughout the borough for anglers:

 • Walsall Arboretum Lake